boonious/lastfm_archive/README.md

   LastfmArchive.archive("a_lastfm_user")
 ```

+Older scrobbles are archived on a yearly basis, whereas the latest (current year) scrobbles
+are extracted on a daily basis to ensure data immutability and updatability.

 The data is currently in raw Lastfm `recenttracks` JSON format,
-chunked into 200-track compressed (gzip) pages and stored within directories
+chunked into 200-track (max) `gzip` compressed pages and stored within directories
-corresponding to the years when tracks were scrobbled.
+corresponding to the years or days when tracks were scrobbled.

+See [`archive/2`](https://hexdocs.pm/lastfm_archive/LastfmArchive.html#archive/2) for more details.

 The data is written to a main directory specified in configuration - see below.